-- 1. Sarcastic comments "compliments" about another student's personal appearance or actual or perceived attributes, - 2.
+- 1. Sarcastic "compliments" about another student's personal appearance, - 2.
 Pointed questions intended to embarrass or humiliate, - 3.
 Mocking, taunting or belittling, - 4.
 Non-verbal threats and/or intimidation such as "fronting" or "chesting" a person, - 5.
-Demeaning humor relating to a student's race, gender, ethnicity or actual or perceived attributes, - 6.
-Blackmail, extortion, demands for protection money or other involuntary donations or loans, - 7.
-Blocking access to school property or facilities,
+Demeaning humor relating to a student's race, gender, ethnicity or personal characteristics, - Blackmail, extortion, demands for protection money or other involuntary donations or loans, - 7.
+Blocking access to school property or facilities, - 8.
+Deliberate physical contact or injury to person or property, - 9.
+Stealing or hiding books or belongings, and/or - 10.
+Threats of harm to student(s), possessions, or others. - 11.
+Sexual harassment, as governed by policy 8.20, is also a form of bullying,

-- 8. Deliberate physical contact or injury to person or property, - 9.
-Stealing or hiding books or belongings, - 10.
-Threats of harm to student(s), possessions, or others, - 11.
-Sexual harassment, as governed by policy 8.20, is also a form of bullying, and/or - 12.
-Teasing or name-calling based on the belief or perception that an individual is not conforming to expected gender roles (Example: "Slut") or conduct or is homosexual, regardless of whether the student self-identifies as homosexual (Examples: "You are so gay."
+12. Teasing or name-calling based on the belief or perception that an individual is not conforming to expected gender roles (Example: "Slut") or conduct or is homosexual, regardless of whether the student self-identifies as homosexual (Examples: "You are so gay."
 "Fag" "Queer").